Skip to content

 Wendy Cocke

-Wendy Cocke (she/her), bestselling author and founder of Engineering Leadership Solutions, is passionate about redefining the working world.
-She joined SWE in 1998 in her first year at Georgia Tech before earning a B.S.ChE., and has served as Georgia Tech SWE Section counselor since 2014.
-Cocke spent more than 20 years leading teams in Fortune 500 companies prior to starting her own business and joining the faculty at her alma mater, where she teaches biomedical engineering students how work works.
-She is a member of the SWE editorial working group.
+Wendy Cocke (she/her) is a bestselling author and the founder of Engineering Leadership Solutions LLC in Atlanta.
+She joined SWE in 1998 and has served as the Georgia Tech SWE Section counselor since 2014.
+She is also a member of the editorial working group.

 SHARE